 Taking care of your mental health is important for your overall health.
 Your emotional state may impact your physical health, too.
 If you’re struggling, seeking treatment may help you feel better so you can live a healthier life.

-Some of the signs of mental health problems may not be easy to spot — and some may be harder to notice than others.
-If you see some of these signs, it may be your signal that it’s time to get help.
+Some mental health signs may be easy to spot — and some may be harder to notice than others.
+Mental health is complex, and signs differ for each condition or person.
+If you see some of these signs, it may be your signal that it's time to get help.9

 Eating or sleeping too much or not enough